ckRobinson/multi-column-markdown/README.md

 - Added settings page.
     - Add checkbox setting for enable/disabling mobile rendering (only visible when on the mobile application).
     - Setting how many auto layout iterations to perform per render loop.
-- Added action to settings page that modifies all relavent notes to update depreciated syntax to the currently supported syntax.
+- Added action to settings page that modifies all relavent notes to update depricated syntax to the currently supported syntax.
+- Added command to Command Pallete to modify the current note and update depricated syntax to the currently supported syntax.
+Use "Fix Multi-Column Syntax in File"
 - Added action to settings page that modifies all relavent notes to fix missing column IDs by appending a randomized ID.
+- Added error system to inform user of issues in their column regions.
+- Added option to align tables to column text alignment.
+    - Can set default alignment behavior in the settings pane.
+    - Columns will override plugin setting by defining: "Align Tables to Text Alignment: true/false"

 ##### **Improvements**
 - Updated Live Preview rendering to be more cross compatiable with other plugins.
 - Added rendering cache to live preview regions to improve performace when editing documents.
+    - **This feature is currently experimental only.**
+    - This feature intermittently caused notes to erase column content during development.
+A fix has been implemented but due to the **potential data loss** you must **opt-in** to using this feature within the **plugin settings**.
+    - If column content is erased you can use **undo** to restore the file data until the file is closed.
+    - **Please make backups of your vault** and disable this feature if you experience any data loss, I can not be held responsible for any data loss.

 ##### **Bug Fixes**
-- Fixed issue with document viewport jumping around when moving cursor, this requires a syntax update to all affected files, see [here]().
+- Fixed issue with document viewport jumping around when moving cursor, this requires a syntax update to all affected files.
 - Fixed cross compatibility of clicking checkboxes when using the Dataview and Tasks plugins in reading mode.

 ---